EllieChen-Git/Angular-Course-Getting-Started/README.md

 @Component({
   // Decorator: @Component({ })
   selector: 'pm-root',
-  // Use 'selector' property the name of the component when used as a directive in HTML
+  // Use 'selector' property as the name of the component when used as a directive in HTML
   // Directive: custom html tags ('pm-root')
   template: `<div>
     <h1>Project Management</h1>